A decadent dessert or tea-time treat this gorgeous Chocolate Cherry S’more Brownie is a sweet that falls in the to-die-for category.

 Your stiff meringues can now be carefully placed on top of the brownie mixture don’t push them down.
 Carefully add meringue on top.

 Bake for approximately 20-25 minutes.
 With a blowtorch pass over themeeingue.
 You can place the brownie under the grill to colour but never leave it.
 Watch it the whole time as it only takes a minute to burn.

 Allow to cool completely for an hour before removing.
 Push the cake with a base up in order to remove the cake with the other hand remove the side without touching the Meringue.
 You may need someone else to help you if you’re not comfortable.

-Cut into square pieces and serve.
+Cut into square pieces and serve immediately.

-The brownie keeps better in the fridge.
+The brownie keeps up to a day in the fridge.